lchski/lucascherkewski.com/_posts/2016-09-11-no-hidden-links.md

 {:blockquote}

 With links—big, bold, beautiful, obvious links—we shout our participation in this Garden of Forking Paths.
-We position ourselves within the huge network that is the web, capitalizing on te relative instead of hierarchical organisation that it fosters.
+We position ourselves within the huge network that is the web, capitalizing on the relative instead of hierarchical organisation that it fosters.
 We shouldn’t be ashamed of our links, styling them to near-invisibility.
 We should embrace them, styling them to be obvious.